New South Wales rugby league team: State of Origin era (1980–present)

 In 2018, Brad Fittler was appointed as the new coach and left out established players such as Aaron Woods, Josh Jackson, Blake Ferguson and Josh Dugan.
 The Blues went on to win the series 2–1.
 In 2019, the Blues were widely tipped to win the series owing to the retirement from representative football of Queensland Origin greats Cooper Cronk, Billy Slater and Cameron Smith.
 However, Queensland had an upset win 18–14 over the Blues in Game 1 forcing Fittler to make seven changes to the Blues starting line-up.
 Though he was roundly criticised for the move, the Blues went on to win the series 2–1, easily defeating Queensland 38–6 in Game 2 in Optus Stadium in Perth Western Australia, the greatest winning margin of a Blues squad since Game 3, 2000.
 Finally, in a thrilling Game 3 at ANZ Stadium in Sydney, winger Blake Ferguson and fullback James Tedesco combined to score the winning try with just 32 seconds to go in the game to secure the series, off the back of play started from recalled halfback Mitchell Pearce.
+In the 2020 State of Origin series, New South Wales narrowly lost game 1 against Queensland 18–14 before bouncing back in game 2 winning 34–10.
+In game 3, New South Wales travelled to Brisbane for the decider, the blues would lose the match at Suncorp Stadium 20–14.
+The 2021 State of Origin series was one which had been interrupted by the COVID-19 pandemic with all three matches being played in Queensland.
+New South Wales would win convincingly in game 1 defeating Queensland 50–6 in Townsville before defeating Queensland 26–0 in Brisbane to claim the series.
+Queensland managed to avoid a series clean sweep by winning game 3 20–18.
+New South Wales started the 2022 State of Origin series with a narrow 16–10 loss in Sydney before a convincing 44–12 victory over Queensland in Perth during game 2.
+In game 3, the blues once again needed to play a decider in Brisbane.
+New South Wales lead the game 12–10 at half-time but conceded two late tries in the second half and lost 22–12.

+Ahead of the 2024 State of Origin series, Fittler stood down as head coach and was replaced by Michael Maguire.
+In game one of the 2024 series, New South Wales lost 38–10 in Sydney.
+The game was marred by the sending off of Joseph Sua'ali'i in the seventh minute.
+In game two, New South Wales would win 38–18 at the Melbourne Cricket Ground to set up a decider in Brisbane.
+In game three, New South Wales would win 14–4 to claim the series and their first win in a decider at Brisbane since 2005.

+On 1 October 2024, Michael Maguire stepped down as coach of the team with a search underway for a new coach.